joe-singh/joe-singh.github.io/index.md

 future liquid argon scintillator experiments.
 With Prof. Pyle I have been involved in detector R&D for the SuperCDMS experiment as it transitions to lower mass DM targets.
 My work in particular has focused on the 0.1 - 1 GeV range.

+Outside of physics I maintain strong interests in geopolitics and history.
+I particularly like to focus on the geopolitics of the Indian Ocean region between the
+Straits of Hormuz and Malacca (near both of which I have lived -- in Dubai and Singapore) which has recently returned to its traditional historical importance.
+I am also interested in modern Europe following German unification and areas such as Central Asia influenced by the interesection of Turkic, Persian, and Indian historical traditions.

-Outside of physics, I like reading, basketball, history, and learning languages.
-I am bilingual in Hindi and English and can also speak French, Persian, and
+In terms of having a life, I like playing basketball, and learning languages.
+I speak English and Hindi, French, Persian, and Turkish.
+I can also make a half decent kebab!
-Turkish.
-Part of this interest stems from my international background -- I was lucky enough to spend 6 years in Delhi, 4 in Singapore, 8 in Dubai, and now around 9-10 in (usually) sunny Northern California.
-Go Bears/Cardinal/Dubs!

 You can get in touch with me [here](mailto:joesingh@stanford.edu).